ten reasons to visit stoke newington church street feature image

 If you’re into healing crystals, tarot cards, and sustainable products, seek out Bless.

 5. Shop at one of the specialist kitchen accessory stores.
 Kitchen Provisions and Prep both sell everything you need to cook, bake and make delicious food in your kitchen.
-Get your kitchen knives sharpened at Kitchen Provisions (picture above) and check out their Japanese knives.
+Get your kitchen knives sharpened at Kitchen Provisions (pictured above) and explore their selection of Japanese knives.

 6. Find a fabulous outfit or fashion accessories at one of the boutiques.
-Array (men’s), Hub (women’s) (picture above) and Sonia Taouhid (women’s), Archie Foal (men’s and Women’s) and What Mother Made (kid’s).
+Array (men’s), Sonia Taouhid (women’s), and What Mother Made (kids).

-7. Stop off at Dot Dot for Asian treats like bubble tea, bubble waffle, a Hong Kong Egg with Ma Ling Spam or Double Cheese Sandwich.
+7. Stop off at Dot Dot for Asian treats like bubble tea, bubble waffles, a Hong Kong Egg with Ma Ling Spam or a Double Cheese Sandwich.
 I had a caffeine-free bubble of chocolate milk without cream.

 8. To satisfy your hunger, try The Good Egg, which is my favourite.
-They serve the best brunch thanks to their shakshuka, challah French toast, boureka plate and other Middle Eastern, Tel Aviv street food and Jewish deli-influenced plates.
+They serve the best brunch thanks to their shakshuka, challah French toast, bourekas, and other Middle Eastern, Tel Aviv street food, and Jewish deli-influenced plates.

 Other places for breakfast, brunch and lunch include The Parlour.